How do I get a Certification of Enrollment?

 Q. What is the difference between dropping and withdrawing from a course?

 A. Course “drops” can only be done during the official drop/add periods except for courses meeting for the first time after drop/add.
 Dropped courses are removed from your class schedule and will not appear on your transcript.
-Withdrawn courses remain on your schedule and will appear on your transcript.
+Withdrawn courses remain on your schedule and will appear on your transcript with a grade of "W".
 Students who wish to withdraw from a course after drop/add may withdraw on Banweb if there are no holds or come to the Enrollment Services Center.
 There is no refund for withdrawing from a course on your schedule.
 For a complete withdrawal from all classes, the date the withdrawal is submitted on Banweb will be considered the official UWG withdrawal date to be used in the calculation of any tuition refund.
 There is no refund for a partial withdrawal.

 Q. I withdrew from all my courses.
 How much of a refund will I receive and how am I going to receive it?